healthbridgeltd/ui-tests-boilerplate/README.md

 ```
 ### NPM Commands
-Once the tests have been set up, we can either run them using the Cypress UI as shown above with:
+Once the tests have been set up, we can run them with the Cypress UI:
 ```bash
 npm run cypress:open:{environment}
 ```